5 Different Ways to Bench Press Like a Champ (Demo Videos)

 Moving back to your flat bench, perform the wide-grip bench press with palms facing forward like always…but with a grip wider than shoulder-width.
 The wide grip, of course, is the kicker here and what makes this workout an especial challenge.
 Other than holding a wider grip, follow the same rules of a basic bench press.

 The triple-stop bench press is a bench press in phases, and your middle back and forearms will get in on the action with your chest, shoulders, and triceps.
 This move requires an extra amount of strength and control, so this isn’t a workout you just jump into before you’re actually ready.
 It’s called “expert level” for a reason!

-Once you have your barbell above you with arms locked, inhale and lower the barbell down just a few inches, and hold for 10 seconds.
+Once you have your barbell above your body with arms locked, inhale and lower the barbell down just a few inches, and hold for ten seconds.
 Then lower it some more until it’s about halfway from the starting position, and hold for 10 more seconds.
 With one final lowering phase to go, move the barbell down to just a few inches from your chest, and hold for another 10-second round.